 However, with the constant shifts in technology, one cannot deny the influence that digital media has over our way of life.
 It changes the way we educate, entertain, publish and interact with one another on a daily basis.
 And, as a result of this influence, digital media pushes the business world out of the industrial age and into the information age.
+Business plans are being adjusted to fit a digital strategy.
 We’re no longer writing things with pens on paper, but instead communicating through digital devices.

 Digital Media Facilitates Social Interaction